 KB4KY also operates an APRS digipeater and calibrated weather instruments located at the repeater tower.
-Get up-to-date, accurate weather conditions from KB4KY on aprs.fi, or by monitoring 144.390MHz with an APRS capable radio.
+Get up-to-date, accurate weather conditions from KB4KY at https://aprs.fi/weather/a/KB4KY, or by monitoring 144.390MHz with an APRS capable radio.

 Monitor either KB4KY repeater during inclement weather events for timely severe weather warnings and information.
 An offsite receiver monitors 162.475MHz for S.A.M.E. encoded alerts broadcasted by the National Weather Service, and will relay important alerts to the repeaters for the counties within the main coverage area of the system.

 You may already have been enjoying using the KB4KY repeater system.
 Please remember to follow good Amateur Radio practice.
 Analog FM users please ID in accordance with FCC rules – that is ID once every 10 minutes and at the end of your conversation.
 Digital users – your radio and the repeater will automatically ID for you, however it is still a good practice to ID just as you would on FM.